 We are some very intense dancers and a bunch of opera singers who are starting to act like performance freaks:

-The are two little boys on stage representing, I assert, hope.
-The boy here is wondering if these half-naked people running around are cannibals who plan to roast him for dinner:
+There are two little boys on stage representing, we assert, hope.
+The boy here is hoping these half-naked people running around are not cannibals who plan to roast him for dinner:

 Different contingents from the chorus follow the dancers in wild atavistic displays: